chrislennon/lnbits-discord-bot/README.md

 In essence, allowing members of a Discord server to create wallets, deposit, transact (tip) between members, and withdraw from the ecosystem.

+- [x] Create a wallet for self and other users
+- [x] Create only one user account per Discord user
+- [x] Create only one wallet per Discord user
+- [x] Retrieve wallet balance of Discord user
+- [x] Create an invoice
+- [X] Pay an invoice
+- [x] Display payment link/reference
+- [x] Embed QR of invoice request
+- [X] Enable tipping between users
+- [ ] Implement Paynow interaton handler
+- [ ] Enable betting on events
+- [ ] Lots more...

+---

+### Commands

+- `/create`
+  - Will create yourself a wallet and send you the link
+  - In testing you can target another user `/create @user`
+- `/balance`
+  - Will show you the balance of your wallets
+  - In testing you can target another user `/balance @user`
+- `/payme [amount] [description]`
+  - Will create a payable invoice link and show it in chat
+  - In testing you can target another user `/payme [amount] [description] @user`
+- `/tip @user [amount] [message]`
+  - Will tip a user by sending atuomatically paying an invoice
+  - message is optional

 ---

 ## Installation

 ### Requirements